Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 and check whether your download and upload speeds are both greater than 1Mbps.

-7. If it doesn't help, contact us by tapping [Profile] > Feedback in SwitchBot App, and provide the info below:
+7. If it doesn't help, please provide the info below:

 SN code on the bottom of camera

 Device ID: SwitchBot app home page > tap the device > tap [Settings] in the upper right corner > Tap [Device Info]

-After receiving the feedback ticket, we will analyze your question as soon as possible.
-You can also contact our customer support team by phone, live chat, etc.

 ---